Stegosaurus

 Taxonomy: Thyreophora-‬Stegosauria-Stegosauridae

-Everyone loves Stegosaurus except for people of the 1900s who thought it was the Grotesque animal to have ever lived.
-Walking quadrupedally with hindlimbs that were longer than its forelimbs with a curved back that let its tail hang upward.
-Stegosaurus had 17 to 22 plates roofing the skin on its back that were made of ossified bone.
-The largest plates were placed along the hip and could reach 24 by 24 inches as they decrease in size approaching the head and thagomizer.
-They were used for defense, protecting their back, neck and tail from carnivores, supported in the fossil record by a plate found to have been gnawed on by an Allosaurus.
-As well as being for display, likely having bright colors the males with the largest and brightest plates were most likely to attract a mate.
+Everyone loves Stegosaurus except for people of the 1900s who thought it was the most grotesque animal to have ever lived.
+Walking quadrupedally with hindlimbs that were longer than its forelimbs and a curved back that let its tail hang upward.
+Stegosaurus was massive, the largest of its genus, reaching heights of 13 feet tall and lengths of 9 meters long.
+It had 17 to 22 plates roofing the skin on its back that were made of ossified bone and covered in a layer of keratin.
+The largest plates were placed along the hip and could reach 24 by 24 inches as they decrease in size approaching the head and the thagomizer.
+They were used for defense, protecting their back, neck, and tail from carnivores, supported in the fossil record by a plate that has been gnawed on by Allosaurus.
+The keratin layer on the plates may have sharp edges to further prevent predator attacks.
+As well as being for display, likely having bright colors leading to males with the largest and brightest plates were most likely to attract a mate.
 A thagomizer is the official name for the pairs of tail spikes on Stegosaurs.
-The 2 pairs of spikes that reached 2 feet in length were undeniably a weapon, swinging spikes into predators.
-Stegosaurus' intelligence was less than admirable only having a brain the size of a walnut; early paleontologists thought that it must have had a second brain within its tail or *rectum* to make up for its shortcoming.
+The 2 pairs of spikes that reached 2 feet in length were undeniably a weapon, swinging spikes into predators like Allosaurus, which has been found with a thagomizer spike lodged within a tail vertebrae.
+As you have noticed Stegosaurus and Allosaurus had a fierce rivalry with both being found with Injuries caused by one another.
+Stegosaurus had a very small head relative to its body leading to its intelligence being less than admirable only having a brain the size of a walnut and an encephalization quotient of 0.5; early paleontologists thought that it must have had a second brain within its tail or *rectum* to make up for this shortcoming however that is obviously not the case.
+Stegosaurus is likely the most popular dinosaur from the Morrison formation which already has many famous dinosaurs like: Ceratosaurus, Camarasaurus, Brachiosaurus, Apatosaurus, and Dryosaurus.
+Stegosaurus had a hard time at the end of the Jurassic period with the newly evolved Nodosaurs and Ankylosaurs, which had higher intelligence, more developed senses, and better-adapted armor that covered more of the body.
+So by the Early Cretaceous, the Stegosaurus's last relative Wuerhosaurus, went extinct 135.2 million years ago.
+Other popular stegosaurs are the long-necked Mirigaia, the Chinese Huayangosaurus, the tiny Chungkingosaurus, Gigantspinosaurus and its Gigantic shoulder blades, and Kentrosaurus.